poojasgandhi/TVshow_Office_NLTK/README.md

 ![Top_words](/results/top_words_character.png)

-This pretty much reflects the story line for each of these characters. e.g. Angela's top words are Dwight- her love interest and later her husband, Kevin and Oscar - her team mates on the accounting team, senator- whom she first married.
+This pretty much reflects the story line for each of these characters. e.g. Angela's top words are Dwight- her love interest and later her husband, Kevin and Oscar - her team mates on the accounting team and, senator- whom she first married.

 ### How are the characters speaking their lines?
 (Sentiment Analysis)
 Sentiment analysis was done on each line to identify if it was positive, negative, neutral.
 Below chart displays the proportion of lines in each sentiment for all key characters